-How do you evaluate the performance of HPC?
+How do we evaluate the performance of HPC?

-Core and Processor?
+Core, CPU, Processor?

-Some confusion?
+- Some confusion? - > A core is usually the basic computation unit.

-- > A core is usually the basic computation unit. - > A CPU may have one or more cores to perform tasks at a given time.
+- > A CPU may have one or more cores to perform tasks at a given time. - In this training, CPU = processor, which has multiple cores.
+The term "CPU" will not be used.